 My vison for the course is to teach creativity alongside a commercial understanding in preparation for the fashion industry.

-Please see the course link for further information:
+Please see the course page for further information.

 School of Creative Arts and Engineering